swflynn/Chem131_UCI/Chem131_C_2017/Lecture_notes/README.md

 # Lecture Notes
-Greetings Chem131C at UCI, here are my version of the Lecture Notes for the course.
+Greetings Chem131C at UCI, here are my versions of the Lecture Notes for the course.
 The notes are split up by week (10 weeks total) with 3 lectures a week (MWF, 1hour).
 The notes contain a pdf (and the associated LaTex file and figures for compiling the pdf) for each lecture.